An energy-based summation-by-parts finite difference method for the wave equation in second order form: Discretization in higher space dimensions

 To advance in time the two dimensional semi-discretized equations \eqref{semi2D1}-\eqref{semi2D2}, we need to isolate the ${\bf u}_t$ term.
-In Section \ref{sec_cc} we show that when the problem has constant coefficients this can be efficiently done through the diagonalization technique considered in \cite{Zhang2020a}.
-In Section \ref{sec_vc} we illustrate that the variable coefficient case can be handled by the use of iterative solvers.
+In Section \ref{sec_cc} we show that when the problem has constant coefficients this can be efficiently done through the diagonalization technique \revii{first proposed in \cite{lynch1964direct} and more recently used in \cite{Zhang2020a} for a Galerkin-difference method. }In Section \ref{sec_vc} we illustrate that the variable coefficient case can be handled by the use of iterative solvers.